Steam locomotive: Steam locomotives in popular culture

 Steam locomotives have been present in popular culture since the 19th century.
 Folk songs from that period including "I've Been Working on the Railroad" and the "Ballad of John Henry" are a mainstay of American music and culture.

 Many steam locomotive toys have been made, and railway modelling is a popular hobby.

-Steam locomotives are often portrayed in fictional works, notably The Railway Series by the Rev W. V. Awdry, The Little Engine That Could by Watty Piper, The Polar Express by Chris Van Allsburg, and the Hogwarts Express from J.K.
+Steam locomotives are often portrayed in fictional works, notably The Railway Series by the Rev W. V. Awdry, The Little Engine That Could by Watty Piper, Starlight Express by Andrew Lloyd Webber, The Polar Express by Chris Van Allsburg, and the Hogwarts Express from J.K.
 Rowling's Harry Potter series.
 They have also been featured in many children's television shows, such as Thomas & Friends, based on characters from the books by Awdry, and Ivor the Engine created by Oliver Postgate.

 The Hogwarts Express also appears in the Harry Potter series of films, portrayed by GWR 4900 Class 5972 Olton Hall in a special Hogwarts livery.
 The Polar Express appears in the animated movie of the same name.

 An elaborate, themed funicular Hogwarts Express ride is featured in the Universal Orlando Resort in Florida, connecting the Harry Potter section of Universal Studios with the Islands of Adventure theme park.

 The Polar Express is recreated on many heritage railroads in the United States, including the North Pole Express pulled by the Pere Marquette 1225 locomotive, which is operated by the Steam Railroading Institute in Owosso, Michigan.
 According to author Van Allsburg, this locomotive was the inspiration for the story and it was used in the production of the movie.